 - Behavior is controlled by neuronal function.
 Behavioral changes associated with infection are a result of inflammatory cytokine interaction with neurons.

 So perhaps we should dig deeper if we or a loved one is experiencing depression and finding less pleasure in social activities.
 It is quite possible that hidden infection or an inflammatory condition may be the cause of the personality changes.
-Bottom line is to have compassion,
+Bottom line is to have compassion, there is more to it than meets the eye!

 |↑1||McCusker, Robert H., and Keith W. Kelley.
 “Immune–neural connections: how the immune system’s response to infectious agents influences behavior.”
 Journal of Experimental Biology 216, no. 1 (2013): 84-98.|